This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 “Happiness Is a Pile of Leaves.”

-When I was a boy, I used to jump into piles of leaves.
+As a boy, I used to jump into piles of leaves.
 I saw it as a reward for raking the leaves.
 I got to lie in the piles of leaves before putting the leaves into big bags.

 “Happiness Is Sleeping in Your Own Bed.”